What is Sales Enablement?

 Having said that, content is often a key component in the sales enablement mix.
 Salespeople are more successful when they can provide prospects and leads with the right materials at the right time.
 And they are more successful when the messaging they use to close deals has been echoed in content a buyer encounters throughout their journey.

 And the onus here is not just on marketing: it’s a two-way street.
-Historically, 65% of marketing content goes unused and there’s no way this is because 100% of this was ‘irrelevant’.
+Historically, 65% of marketing content goes unused and it’s not because 100% of it was ‘irrelevant’.
 Sales teams need to work with marketing to ensure content fits the bill and is used productively.

 Sales enablement exists to help reps succeed.
 And when reps can produce better results, they’re more likely to be engaged with their jobs and stick around at your company long term.